Emley AFC is

 AFC Emley 2 Scarborough Athletic 3 (Saturday 15th September 2007) Northern Counties East League Division One (att: 331)

-I travelled up on the train from London to Wakefield for the visit of Scarborough Athletic .
-I was collected by my mate Chewy at the station and after a pleasant twenty minute car journey we were outside The Welfare Ground, although it took us a bit longer to find the narrow lane to gain access to the ground.
+I travelled up on the train from London to Wakefield for the visit of Scarborough Athletic.
+I was collected by my mate Chewy at the station and after a pleasant twenty-minute car journey we were outside The Welfare Ground, although it took us a bit longer to find the narrow lane to gain access to the ground.

 The welcoming steward gave us information that we should drink in the Wentworth Arms as that was currently doubled up as the clubhouse.
 We had a pleasant hour before we entered the impressive ground.

-I had to wonder how the the FA ground graders had ever found it not up to scratch for the Northern Premier League?
+I had to wonder how the FA ground graders had ever found it not up to scratch for the Northern Premier League?
 The far side admittedly did not have any spectator access and had a fence separating it from the adjoining cricket ground.
 Apart from that, all seemed good.

 The Clubhouse End has a tiered room over a few steps of terracing.
 The Emley Moor TV Transmitter stands dominantly in the background.
-A Main stand sits alongside the other touchline with terracing and changing rooms either side of it.
+A Main stand sits alongside the other touchline with terracing and changing rooms on either side of it.
 The far end consists of flat standing.
 Everything looked neat and tidy and obviously cared for.

-Full back Dave Kemp scored an absolute beauty in the closing stages.
+Fullback Dave Kemp scored an absolute beauty in the closing stages.
 The goal has been replayed in conversation many times since as Kempy became a mate.
 Allan Laud scored a late consolation from the penalty spot.

 Despite the lack of a clubhouse, a small bar was set up underneath the stand selling cans of beer.
 The catering at the ground was outstanding with the corn beef hash with bread and butter being the pick.
 The visit was awarded "The Best Away Day of the Season" by the Boro fanzine, Abandon Chip.

 As soon as I told them we ended up having a beer and consoling each other.
-They, like Boro fans had been victims of the "Chairmanship" of John Russell.
+They, like Boro fans, had been victims of the "Chairmanship" of John Russell.
 As a Chairman he was useless.
 He managed to take both clubs to relegation from the Football League. his business actions were even worse.

 Both clubs were left virtually bankrupt after his reign.
 Nobody can prove any illegal actions at Scarborough but he served a jail sentence for his wrongdoings at Exeter City.